mjeanmar/mdi-basic-training/_docs/mdi-pipelines/yaml-files.md

 ### YAML features needed for the MDI

-Fortunately, the MDI requires only a small subset of all that YAML files can do, which can be summarized as:
+Importantly, the MDI requires only a small subset of all that YAML files can do, which can be summarized as:

 - use a colon, ":", to separate name:value pairs
 - use a hyphen, "-", to enumerate items on a list
-- you can make named lists, lists of name:value dictionaries, etc.
+- you can create named lists, lists of name:value dictionaries, etc.
 - use fixed-width indentation to indicate the level of nesting on an organizational tree

 Thus, we get data structures like: